 The vibrant green of the peridot, with a minor intimation of gold, is the idyllic gemstone color to go with that radiance summer clothing.
 No conjecture since the peridot is the precious stone of the summer month of August.

 The prehistoric Romans too were affectionate of this precious stone and venerated its beaming green excel, which does not vary even in simulated light.
 For that reason they monikered it the 'emerald of the evening'.
 Peridot is also seen in Europe in medieval churches, where it prettifies many a treasure, for instance one of the shrines in Cologne Cathedral.
-During the rococo epoch, the rich green precious stone once again celebrated a succinct heyday, and then it by hook or by crook faded into void.
+During the rococo epoch, the rich green precious stone once again celebrated a succinct heyday, and then by hook or crook it faded into void.